shoelace-style/shoemaker/README.md

 Shoemaker exposes intuitive lifecycle methods.

-- `onBeforeMount()` - Called when the component is connected to the DOM and all properties are set, but before the first render.
+- `onConnect()` - Called when the component is connected to the DOM and all properties are set, but before the first render.
 This is a good place to fetch data and do other pre-render init.
 At this point, the component's internals are not yet available in the DOM.
-- `onMount()` - Called after the first render.
+- `onReady()` - Called after the first render.
-- `onDestroy()` - Called when the component is disconnected from the DOM.
+- `onDisconnect()` - Called when the component is disconnected from the DOM.
 This is a good place to cleanup listeners, observers, etc.

 ### Emitting events